pact-foundation/docs.pact.io/docs/getting_started/what_is_pact_good_for.md

 * You \(or your team/organisation/partner organisation\) control the development of both the consumer and the provider.
 * The consumer and provider are both under active development.
+* The provider team can easily control the data returned in the provider's responses.
 * The requirements of the consumer\(s\) are going to be used to drive the features of the provider.
 * There is a small enough number of consumers for a given provider that the provider team can manage an individual relationship with each consumer team.